Daandelange/kirby3-simplestats/README.md

     'panel.dismissDisclaimer' => true,
   ]
 ````
 Note:
-  The tracking methods is a numeric value - the following values are possible:
+  The tracking method is a numeric value - the following values are possible:
   ### Possible Tracking Methods (Config value: `tracking.method`)
     - 0: onLoad
     - 2: onImage